bachlab/M-BIDS/source/physio_definitions/eyetracking.rst

 `BEP020 <https://github.com/bids-standard/bids-specification/pull/1128>`_,
 we propose the following **additional requirements** for eyetracking data.

 Modality specific data SHOULD be split into modality specific files carrying the modality-label.
-Modality label for skin conductance is ``ecg`` and ECG specific data files would be organized as follows
+Modality label for eyetracking data is ``eye<#>`` as shown in the example below

 .. code-block:: text